-If it’s good enough for Prince William and Kate Middleton, it’s good enough for us, too.
+As Mr & Mrs Smiths go, Wills and Kate take some beating.
 North Island in the Seychelles provided the backdrop for the royal honeymoon – and it’s not hard to see what lured the lovebirds in.
-There’s the sailor-seducing setting for starters, plus the private-island idyll’s wealth of wow-factor extras: enough flora and fauna to keep Sir David Attenborough coming back for more, a clifftop infinity pool, a PADI dive centre, a duo of dazzling restaurants and VIP villas with views worth waxing lyrical about.
-Pirates once set their compass here in the hope of unburied treasure; you can just hit the va-va-voom boutique.
+For starters, there’s the sailor-seducing setting, plus the private-island idyll’s wow-factor extras: a PADI dive centre, enough flora and fauna to keep Sir David Attenborough coming back for more, a clifftop infinity pool, a duo of dazzling restaurants and VIP villas with views worth waxing lyrical about.
+Pirates once sailed here in hope of buried treasure; you can just hit the va-va-voom boutique.

 11am; earliest check-in, 2pm.
 Both times are flexible, subject to availability, but late-check out after 5.30pm will be charged for an additional night's stay.

-Rates include local tax, a three per cent service charge, all meals and most drinks (bar some top-drawer wine, champagne and spirits), your island and activities (scuba diving, daily yoga, half-day fishing and one spa treatment each).
+Rates include all meals and drinks (bar some top-drawer wine, champagne and spirits), your island and activities (scuba diving, daily yoga, half-day fishing and one spa treatment each).
+Rates don't include tax (15%) or the six per cent service charge.

 In-villa massages and beauty treatments can be arranged in the blink of an eye.